AI Ethics

 Quick Ethical Check

-• “Could I explain how and why I used AI in this work if asked?”
+• “Could I explain and justify how and why I used AI in this work if asked?”

-• "Is all material I am submitting my own?"
+• "Is all material I am submitting my own based on my own thoughts and produced under my own impetus?"

-• "Have a double checked all AI generated materials before using them to guide my own research?"
+• "Have a double checked all AI-generated materials before using them to guide my research?"

 If the answer to any of these questions is "no", you need to rethink your approach.